ManojKataria01/Manoj-Kataria-os/README.md

 	for ( clock = 0; clock< total_exection_time; clock++ )
 	{

-		/*Insert the process with same Arrival time in Priority Queue*/ for( int j = 0; j< n ; j++ )
+		for( int j = 0; j< n ; j++ )
 		{
 			if(clock == input[j].A_time)